 - You must change into a hospital gown before your scan.
-We will give you a gown when you arrive in the MRI department. - You will lie on a sliding table and a device called a surface coil will be placed around your abdomen. - The MRI technologist will slide the table inside the MRI unit and then leave the room to take the MRI pictures. - You will be able to talk with the technologist at any time through an intercom. - We will ask you to hold very still as each picture is taken.
+We will give you a gown when you arrive in the MRI department. - You will lie on a sliding table.
+The MRI technologist will help get you into position. - We will give you medicine that will reduce motion in your bowels for a short time.
+This allows us to get the best possible pictures. - A device called a surface coil will be placed on your pelvis. - The technologist will slide the table inside the MRI unit and then leave the room to take the MRI pictures. - You will be able to talk with the technologist at any time through an intercom. - We will ask you to hold very still as each picture is taken.
 We may also ask to hold your breath for some of the pictures. - The scan usually takes 20 to 45 minutes. - Sometimes, an injection of a contrast is used to make certain tissues or blood vessels easier to see.
-If you need this injection: - Your doctor will talk with you about it before your scan. - You will receive the injection about halfway through the scan. - It will be injected through a small needle and an intravenous (IV) line in your arm or hand vein. - If your doctor has asked for delayed enhancement images, we will need to take more images 20 minutes after your contrast injection.
-This will add about 5 to 10 minutes to the length of the scan. - After the scan, we will ask you to wait until we check the images for quality.
+If you need the contrast: - Your doctor will talk with you about it before your scan. - You will receive the injection about halfway through the scan. - It will be injected through a small needle and an intravenous (IV) line in your arm or hand vein. - If your doctor asked for delayed enhancement images, we will take more images 20 minutes after your contrast injection.
+This will add 5 to 10 minutes to the length of the scan.

+- After the scan, we will ask you to wait until we check the images for quality.
 If needed, we will take more pictures. - When your scan is over, the surface coil will be removed.